pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 - If initial checks show major gaps, request changes before assigning reviewers.

-#### 5. Identify Reviewers
+#### 4. Identify Reviewers

-- Within one week of completing checks, identify two reviewers for the package (see sections below for additional guidance).
+- Within one week of completing the editor checks, identify two reviewers for the package (see sections below for additional guidance on finding and selecting reviewers).
 - Once reviewers have been identified:
   - Modify the Editor Comments under Editor Checks to add reviewer names and assign due date (typically 2-3 week turnaround).
+Also add the reviewers to the initial top comment in the issue.

     - `Reviewers: Full Name  (@github_username) and Full Name (@github_username)`
     - `Due date: Date`
     - Include in your comment to the reviewers:
-      - link to guide for reviewers
+      - Link to the reviewer guide for reviewers
-      - link to review template
+      - Link to the review template
   - Edit the original comment submitted by author to fill in the Editor and Reviewer Information:
     - `Editor: Full Name (@github_username)`
     - `Reviewer 1: Full Name (@github_username)`